Metaswitch/clearwater-readthedocs/Installing a Chef client.md

 ## Prerequisites

 * An Amazon EC2 account.
-* A DNS root domain configured with Route53, this domain will be referred to as `<zone>` in this document.
+* A DNS root domain configured with Route53 (Amazon's built-in DNS service, accessible from the EC2 console.
+This domain will be referred to as `<zone>` in this document.
 * You must have [installed a Chef server](Installing a Chef server) and thus know the `<webUIPass>` for your server.
 * A web-browser with which you can visit the Chef server Web UI.